sakundi/sakundi-docs/docs/docs/user-section/what-is-zk-voto-digital.md

 5. You will be requested to **link your MetaMask wallet** (the Amoy address) with the web page that will be used for voting.
 6. On the digital voting website, you will have to **identify yourself as a Costa Rican citizen or resident**.
 7. The web application will prompt you to open the desktop application.
-8. In the desktop application, **insert your Digital Signature card and enter your PIN**.
+8. In the desktop application, **insert your Firma Digital card and enter your PIN**.
 9. The desktop application will extract the certificate, perform the ZK process, and generate a verifiable credential.
 10. After completing the process in the desktop application, the user will return to the digital voting website.
 11. The user will be able to use their blockchain address and will see a **demo voting question**.